FlatIO/api-client-python/docs/ScoreApi.md

 format = 'format_example' # str | The format of the file you will retrieve sharing_key = 'sharing_key_example' # str | This sharing key must be specified to access to a score or collection with a `privacy` mode set to `privateLink` and the current user is not a collaborator of the document.  (optional) parts = 'parts_example' # str | An optional a set of parts to be exported.
 This parameter must be specified with a list of integers.
-For example \"1,2,5\".  (optional) only_cached = true # bool | Only return files already generated and cached in Flat's production cache.
+For example \"1,2,5\".  (optional) only_cached = True # bool | Only return files already generated and cached in Flat's production cache.
 If the file is not availabe, a 404 will be returned  (optional)

 try:
     # Get a score revision data